A timeline of Moses Simon's injury in Super Eagles camp which ruled him out of the 2018 World Cup.

 The 22-year-old was not involved in training on Saturday before the Super Eagles made the short trip by road to Port Harcourt.

-At this point, Moses still hoped to play at the 2018 FIFA World Cup, oftentimes downplaying the injury to coaches and some of his friends in the media.
+At this point, Simon still hoped to play at the 2018 FIFA World Cup, oftentimes downplaying the injury to coaches and some of his friends in the media.

 At the start of the Super Eagles evening training session on Sunday, May 27 at the Shell Ground in Port Harcourt, the Gent forward even attempted to join his teammates for a warm-up run before he was stopped by Super Eagles boss Rohr and ordered to step outside.